-Of the 135 units of graduate work required by Institute regulations, at least 81 units must be in the following subject areas:
+Of the 135 units of graduate work required by Institute regulations, at least 108 units must be in the following subject areas:

-Fluid mechanics ?7 units

-Solid mechanics 27 units

-Experimental technique and laboratory work 7 units
+Fluid mechanics .
+27 units Solid mechanics .
+27 units Experimental technique and laboratory work .27 units Mathematics or Applied Mathematics .
+2 7 units